Autism Spectrum Condition (ASC)

 What may happen at an autism assessment?

-Watch Inside Our Autistic Minds by Chris Packham as he explores the lives of autistic people across the country and brings their lived experience to life, through short film.
+Watch Inside Our Autistic Minds video by Chris Packham as he explores the lives of autistic people across the country and brings their lived experience to life, through short film.

 Autism Support Services and Resources

-Autism.org.uk provide advice on diagnosis, education and managing behaviour
+Autism.org.uk provide advice on diagnosis, education and managing behaviour.

-Ambitious About Autism has lots of information including a Parent Toolkit with tips for the whole family and checklists for appointments, childcare and school
+Ambitious About Autism has lots of information including a Parent Toolkit with tips for the whole family and checklists for appointments, childcare and school.

-BBC Parent's Toolkit on autism
+BBC Parent's Toolkit on autism.

 The Autism Education Trust have resources to help with education: